Plastic has benefits other material don’t have.

-- it provides an air, water and hygiene-tight barrier for perishable and easily-damaged goods, which helps prolong shelf life and reduce waste (food waste is a huge contributor to carbon emissions, so this is important in the fight against climate change).
+- Plastic provides an air, water and hygiene-tight barrier for perishable and easily-damaged goods.
+This helps prolong shelf life and reduce waste (food waste is a huge contributor to carbon emissions, so this is very important in the fight against climate change).
 For example, when a cucumber is shrink-wrapped its life is extended by a whopping 15 days.
 This is crucial because if food waste were a country, it would be the third biggest carbon emitter in the world

-- protects the products it packages
+- It protects the products it packages